raynamharris/CV/CV.md

 Selected GitHub Repositories
 ================

+-  [Thesis](https://github.com/raynamharris/Thesis).
+The GitHub repository where I build a website for an easy-to-read-on-a-phone version of my thesis.\

 -  [IntegrativeProjectWT2015](https://github.com/raynamharris/IntegrativeProjectWT2015).
-My bioinformatic workflow for studying transcriptional plasticity in the mouse hippocampus and its role in avoidance learning\
+My bioinformatic workflow for studying transcriptional plasticity in the mouse hippocampus and its role in avoidance learning.\

 - [DissociationTest](https://github.com/raynamharris/DissociationTest).
 My bioinformatic workflow for testing the influence of cellular dissocation on hippocampal gene expression in laboratory mice.\

 Professional Activities
 =============